Yma Sumac

-Zoila Augusta Emperatriz Chavarri del Castillo (born Zoila Emperatriz Chavarri Castillo; September 13, 1922 – November 1, 2008), known as Yma Sumac (or Imma Sumack), was a Peruvian-born vocalist.
+Zoila Augusta Emperatriz Chávarri del Castillo (born Zoila Emperatriz Chávarri Castillo; September 13, 1922 – November 1, 2008), known as Yma Sumac (or Imma Sumack), was a Peruvian singer.
+She won a Guinness World Record for the Greatest Range of Musical Value in 1956.
 "Ima sumaq" means "how beautiful" in Quechua.
 She has also been called Queen of Exotica and is considered a pioneer of world music.
-She won a Guinness World Record for the Greatest Range of Musical Value in 1956.
-Her debut album, Voice of the Xtabay (1950), peaked at number one in the Billboard 200, and its single, "Virgin of the Sun God (Taita Inty)", reached number one on the UK Singles Chart.
-It sold a million copies worldwide, becoming an international success in the 1950s.
+Her debut album, Voice of the Xtabay (1950), peaked at number one in the Billboard 200, selling a million copies in the United States, and its single, "Virgin of the Sun God (Taita Inty)", was a big seller in the United Kingdom, becoming an international success in the 1950s.
 Albums like Legend of the Sun Virgin (1952), Fuego del Ande (1959) and Mambo!
 (1955), were other successes.

-In 1951, Sumac became the first Latin American female singer to debut on Broadway.
+In 1951, Sumac became the first Latin American and Peruvian female singer to debut on Broadway.
 In "Chuncho (The Forest Creatures)" (1953), she developed her own technical singing, named "double voice" or "triple coloratura".
-At the same time, she performed in the Carnegie Hall and Lewisohn Stadium.
+During the same period, she performed in Carnegie Hall and Lewisohn Stadium.
 In 1960 she became the first Latin American woman to get a phonograph record star on the Hollywood Walk of Fame.
-Afterwards she toured around the Soviet Union, selling more than 20 million tickets.
-According to Variety in 1974, Sumac had more than 3000 concerts "covering the entire globe", breaking any previous records by a performer.
-V included her into the one of the 9 international fashion icons of all times in 2010.
-She has sold over 40 million records, which makes her the best-selling Peruvian singer in history.
+Afterwards she toured the Soviet Union, selling more than 20 million tickets.
+According to Variety in 1974, Sumac had more than 3,000 concerts "covering the entire globe", breaking any previous records by a performer.
+Fashion magazine V listed her as one of the 9 international fashion icons of all time in 2010.
+She sold over 40 million records, making her the best-selling Peruvian singer in history.

 Early life

-Sumac was born Zoila Emperatriz Chavarri Castillo on September 13, 1922 in Callao.
+Sumac was born Zoila Emperatriz Chávarri Castillo on September 13, 1922 in Callao.
 Then the family (a middle class one) moved to Cajamarca, where she spent her childhood.
-Her parents were the civic leader Sixto Chavarri (Cajamarca) and the schoolteacher Emilia Castillo (Ancash).
+Her parents were the civic leader Sixto Chávarri (Cajamarca) and the schoolteacher Emilia Castillo (Ancash).
 Sumac was the youngest of six children.
 Growing up with the air of the Andean mountains, imitating the birds and other animals, she was "unintentionally making" her huge vocal range.
-In 1934, she traveled to live in Lima along her relatives.
+In 1934, she traveled to live in Lima with her relatives.
 After being privately tutored from the age of 5, she entered a Catholic school in 1935.

 Career

-Probably Sumac's first appearance was on August 16, 1938, with Moises Vivanco in a religious festival at Callao.
+Probably Sumac's first public appearance was on August 16, 1938, with Moises Vivanco in a religious festival at Callao.
 She graduated high school in 1940.
 She recorded at least 18 tracks of Peruvian folk songs in Buenos Aires, Argentina in 1943.
 These early recordings for the Odeon label featured composer Moisés Vivanco's troupe Compañía Peruana de Arte, of 16 Peruvian dancers, singers, and musicians.

 She was discovered by Les Baxter and signed by Capitol Records in 1950, at which time her stage name became Yma Sumac.
 Her first album, Voice of the Xtabay, launched a period of fame that included performances at the Hollywood Bowl and Carnegie Hall.